 The Turning Point of South Carolina: Beginnings

 In 2002, a new facility was acquired that was able to house 150 men, and Turning Point of Greenville was born.
-Mr. Fred and Dr. Ric’s philosophy was to remove obstacles hindering recovery, while providing a safe living environment.
+Mr. Fred and Dr. Ric’s philosophy was to remove obstacles hindering recovery in addiction treatment, while providing a safe living environment.